yut4916/cs5293sp21-project0/README.md

 	* awesome, now we have a list of tuples that are almost ready to be inserted into the database. current problem: our tuples are length 7 now (instead of 5) because of the overflow problem. now let's write a loop/conditional statement to clean it up
 		- not too hard! beautiful!
 		- even better news: when we comment out the test data and pass in the real data, it seems to work! wahooooo
+11. I can't figure out how to finish writing my tests.
+I got a few minimal assert statments, but nothing very meaningful.
+Main hurdle: I can't figure out how to import my project0/main.py module into the tests/tests.py file.
+I tried following all of the proposed solutions in [this](https://www.reddit.com/r/learnpython/comments/4ace8f/help_importing_module_from_parent_directory/) reddit thread, but they all threw the same general errors (ImportError: attempted relative import with no known parent package)

 ### General Notes
 * sudo apt install pipenv -- used this command to give me permission to install pipenv